during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Library of Congress, Aquia Creek Landing, Va.
 Wharf with transport and supplies (1863)

-In 1861, the Richmond, Fredericksburg and Potomac Railroad terminal in Richmond was isolated; none of the railroads entering the city were connected to each other there.
-The Virginia Central terminal was eight blocks east, in the valley of Shockoe Creek.
+The Civil War revealed the inefficiency of the railroads in Richmond.
+In 1861, none of the railroads entering the city were connected to each other.
+The Virginia Central terminal was eight blocks east in the valley of Shockoe Creek.
+The Richmond and Danville Railroad, the West Point Railroad, and the Richmond and Petersburg Railroad had three separate depots near the James River.

 Confederate officials called for the railroads to be connected in order to increase efficiency of moving supplies through Richmond to support the armies in Northern Virginia and the Shenandoah Valley.
-City officials allowed the connections, but on condition that the tracks be removed when military conditions no longer required the connection.1
+City officials allowed the connections, but on condition that the tracks be removed when military conditions no longer required the connection.
+The inefficient transfer of material via wagons provided jobs in Richmond; greater efficiency was perceived by Richmond officials as a threat to the local economy.11

 the Richmond, Fredericksburg and Potomac Railroad and the Virginia Central terminals in Richmond were not connected by track when the Civil War started